RoccoDAnt/napari-zelda/README.md

     pip install napari-zelda

+Alternatively, clone the repository and install locally via [pip]:

+    pip install -e .

 ## Contributing

-Contributions are very welcome.
+Contributions are welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

 ## License